matrix-org/matrix-spec/content/client-server-api/_index.md

-When an event is served to the client through the APIs listed below, a `m.relations` property is included under `unsigned` if the event has child events which can be aggregated and point at it.
+When an event is served to the client through the APIs listed below, a `m.relations` property is included under `unsigned` if the event has child events which can be aggregated.
 The `m.relations` property is an object keyed by `rel_type` and value being the type-specific aggregated format for that `rel_type`.
 This `m.relations` property is known as a "bundled aggregation".